RAYMUNDOOOO/savior-iq/README.md

-# The Oracle
+# SavorIQ
-*I thought this project was called Savor IQ.*
+*I thought this project was called The Oracle.*

 ## Assessment Information
 **Client:** Chris Ferrie